scalar-labs/scalardl-java-client-sdk/docs/dl-getting-started.md

 As we explained above, what you need to do is implementing `invoke` method as you like.
 We are preparing more sample contracts, so please wait for an update.

-To quickly run and test your contrats, [Scalar DL Emulator](https://github.com/scalar-labs/scalardl-emulator) might be pretty useful.
+To quickly run and test your contrats, [Scalar DL Emulator](https://github.com/scalar-labs/scalardl-emulator) might be useful.
-It uses mutable in-memory ledger instead of immutable ledger database and provides interactive interface, so you can speed up your development.
+It uses mutable in-memory ledger instead of immutable ledger database and provides interactive interface, so you can do trial and errors more easily.

 ## Interact with ClientService